Optimal Model Selection for Conformalized Robust Optimization: Discussion and Future Work

 This paper explores optimal model selection for constructing a conformal prediction set in solving CRO problems.
-We propose two novel frameworks, CROMS and CROiMS, targeting at minimizing average and individual decision risks, respectively.
-Notably, F-CROMS achieves finite-sample marginal robustness and asymptotic optimality, while E-CROMS relieves computational burden with a diminishing gap in robustness control.
-CROiMS, an individualized model selection procedure, enjoys asymptotic conditional robustness and conditional optimality.
+We propose two novel frameworks, CROMS and CROiMS, targeting at minimizing average and individual decision risks.
 Numerical results demonstrate substantial improvements in decision efficiency and robustness.
 Our model-free frameworks do not require data splitting, maximizing sample utilization in decision-making.
 There are two promising future directions on this topic.

-First, when $\Lambda$ is a continuous parameter space, implicit differentiation techniques for convex problems \citep{bolte2021nonsmooth} should be employed to minimize the decision risk over the parameters.
-However, since the corresponding ERM problems are nonconvex in $\lambda$, obtaining a global minimizer remains challenging in practice.
-Instead of relying on the \texttt{argmin} of the ERM formulation, a more practical robustness and efficiency analysis should be established upon a real algorithm, such as gradient-based bilevel optimization methods \citep{ghadimi2018approximation}.
-Second, empirical results indicate a persistent gap between \emph{coverage} and \emph{robustness} control, where the standard $1-\alpha$ coverage level for prediction set often leads to a conservative level in decision robustness.
-A crucial question is how to adaptively adjust the coverage level of prediction sets while maintaining robust decision-making guarantees.
+(1) \textit{CROMS under a continuous model class.} First, when $\Lambda$ is a continuous model space, the theoretical results in Theorems \ref{thm:robustness_ECROMS} and \ref{thm:optimality_ECROMS} show that E-CROMS retains asymptotic robustness and optimality, while F-CROMS satisfies finite-sample robustness and asymptotic optimality guarantees.
+For implementation, gradient-based methods can be employed to solve the ERM problems \eqref{eq:eff_CROMS_ERM} and \eqref{eq:hypothesized_avg_ERM} over the model index $\lambda$.
+Since most CRO problems are convex, we may adopt implicit differentiation techniques for convex programs, as proposed in \citet{bolte2021nonsmooth}, to compute the gradients of $\phi(Y_i, z_{\lambda}(X_i))$ with respect to $\lambda$.
+However, the corresponding ERM problems are generally nonconvex in $\lambda$, making it challenging to obtain a global minimizer in practice.
+Rather than relying on the exact \texttt{argmin} of the ERM formulation, a more practical analysis of robustness and efficiency should be grounded in a concrete algorithm, such as the bilevel optimization methods in \citet{ghadimi2018approximation}.